-Share-Based Awards - Value vested during the year (1) Option-Based Awards - Value vested during the year (2) Non-Equity Incentive Plan Compensation - Value earned during the year (3) Named Executive Officer (\$) (\$) (\$) Ryan Rawlyk (5) Vice President, Production and Operations 5,670 9,120 117,500 Allison Massey Vice President, Land and Commercial 5,670 9,120 110,000 Remi Anthony (Tony) Berthelet (6) Former President and Chief Executive Officer 29,280 29,920 - Jason Dranchuk (7) Former Vice President, Finance and Chief Financial Officer - - - Mimi Lai (8) Former Executive Vice President, Finance and Chief Financial Officer 7,013 13,380 -
+Share-Based Awards - Value vested during the year (1) Option-Based Awards - Value vested during the year (2) Non-Equity Incentive Plan Compensation - Value earned during the year (3) Named Executive Officer (\$) (\$) (\$) Patrick McDonald (3) Interim Chief Executive Officer 12,260 - - Ryan Rawlyk (4) Chief Operating Officer and, prior thereto, Vice President, Production and Operations 4,364 - - David Stobbe (5) Controller and Chief Financial Officer - - - Allison Massey (6) Former Vice President, Land and Commercial 2,832 - -

-- (1) Amounts in this column relate to the settlement of RSUs upon vesting, based on the volume-weighted average trading price of the Common Shares on the TSX for the five trading days before the settlement date. - (2) For option-based awards, the value vested during the year is calculated as the aggregate dollar value that would have been realized if all such awards that vested during the year had been exercised on the vesting date, based on the difference between the market price of the underlying securities and the exercise or base price of the option-based awards on the vesting date.
-No value is attributed to Options that vested during the year and have an exercise price greater than the market price of the Common Shares on the vesting date. - (3) Amounts in this column are bonus payments awarded for 2022, which were attributable to 2022 service but paid in 2023.
-See "Statement of Executive Compensation Compensation Determinations". - (4) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, was appointed Interim Chief Executive Officer effective December 13, 2022. - (5) Mr. Rawlyk was Vice President, Production and Operations throughout 2022.
-He was subsequently appointed Chief Operating Officer in May 2023. - (6) Mr. Berthelet ceased to be an officer of the Company effective December 13, 2022, at which time all unvested share-based awards and option-based awards held by him were cancelled.
-Vested option-based awards remained exercisable for 90 days thereafter.
-The option-based awards disclosed in this table represent the vested Options held by Mr. Berthelet at December 31, 2022, which subsequently expired unexercised on March 13, 2023. - (7) Mr. Dranchuk ceased to be an officer of the Company effective November 14, 2022, at which time all unvested share-based awards and option-based awards held by him were cancelled.
-Mr. Dranchuk did not hold any vested share-based awards or option-based awards at the time he ceased to be an officer. - (8) Ms. Lai ceased to be an officer of the Company effective March 31, 2022, at which time all unvested share-based awards and option-based awards held by her were cancelled.
-Vested option-based awards remained exercisable for 90 days thereafter.
-Ms. Lai did not hold any share-based awards or option-based awards at December 31, 2022.
+(1) Amounts in this column relate to the settlement of vested RSUs, based on the volume-weighted average trading price of the Common Shares on the TSX for the 5 trading days before the settlement date.

+- (2) For option-based awards, the value vested during the year is calculated as the aggregate dollar value that would have been realized if all such awards that vested during the year had been exercised on the vesting date, based on the difference between the market price of the underlying securities and the exercise or base price of the option-based awards on the vesting date.
+No value is attributed to Options that vested during the year and have an exercise price greater than the market price of the Common Shares on the vesting date. - (3) Mr. McDonald, who has served as Chairman of the Board of Directors since 2011, served as Interim Chief Executive Officer during 2023, until December 31, 2023. - (4) During 2023, Mr. Rawlyk served as Vice President, Production and Operations until May 23, 2023, and as Chief Operating Officer thereafter.
+He was appointed President and Chief Executive Officer effective January 1, 2024. - (5) Mr. Stobbe joined the Company as Controller on June 26, 2023 and was appointed Chief Financial Officer on November 13, 2023. - (6) Ms. Massey ceased to be an officer of the Company effective October 11, 2023, at which time all unvested share-based awards and option-based awards held by her were cancelled.
+Vested share-based and option-based awards remained outstanding and, in the case of options, exercisable for 90 days thereafter.
+Ms. Massey did not hold any share-based awards at December 31, 2023.